-• Loan Officer takes application with Borrower:

-- o Determine if the Borrower is a first-time homebuyer - Gather necessary documentation from the Borrower (income and assets) to determine eligibility for the Start Program - o Select an underlying mortgage product (Conventional, VA, FHA, Rural Development)

-Lender Completes Start Up Eligibility Income Calculation:

-- o Complete the Start Up Eligibility Income Worksheet Include income from the following people: - Each Borrower and anyone who will be on title, sign the mortgage, and the note. - The legal Spouse of a Borrower who will live in the property.
+- Loan Officer takes application with Borrower: - o Determine if the Borrower is a first-time homebuyer - Gather necessary documentation from the Borrower (income and assets) to determine eligibility for the Start Up Program - Select an underlying mortgage product (Conventional, VA, FHA, Rural Development) - Lender Completes Start Up Eligibility Income Calculation: - Complete the Start Up Eligibility Income Worksheet- Include income from the following people: - Each Borrower and anyone who will be on title, sign the mortgage, and the note. - The legal Spouse of a Borrower who will live in the property.
 If the current legal spouse will not be living in the subject property, their income is not included in the eligibility calculation.
-The Non-Occupant Spouse Statement can be used to document this. - Anyone signing the Note who will not be on title but is expected to live in the property (i.e. an occupant co-signer) - Non-occupant co-signer income is not used in the Start Up eligibility income calculation as they will not be living in the property, and they are not on the mortgage - o Follow Start Up Eligibility Income Worksheet for guidance on income to include or exclude from the calculation.
+The Non-Occupant Spouse Statement can be used to document this. - Anyone signing the Note who will not be on title but is expected to live in the property (i.e. an occupant co-signer) - Non-occupant co-signer income is not used in the Start Up eligibility income calculation as they are not a borrower, will not be living in the property, and they are not on the mortgage - Follow Start Up Eligibility Income Worksheet for guidance on income to include or exclude from the calculation.
 (Located in Minnesota Housing's Lender Toolkit)

 Start Up Eligibility Income Guidance Examples Included Excluded

 Wages from an employer ✓

 Potential rental income ✓

 Educational grants, stipends, loans, or tuition reimbursement ✓

 Additional pay (i.e., overtime, bonuses, commissions, shift differential) ✓

 One-time income ✓

 Child Support or alimony ✓

 Government transfer payments ✓

 Projected income ✓

 Anticipated raise ✓

-Self-employment Self-employment ✓
+Self-employment ✓

 Non-occupant co-signer's income ✓

-Review Income Limits on the Minnesota Housing website:

-- Review the Start Up Income Limits by household size and property location - Review Income Limits for the Downpayment and Closing Cost Loans - Review the Deferred Payment Loan and Deferred Payment Loan Plus limits by household size and property location. - There are no separate income limits for the Monthly Payment Loan.
+- Review Income Limits on the Minnesota Housing website: - o Review the Start Up Income Limits by household size and property location - o Review Income Limits for the Downpayment and Closing Cost Loan, if applicable - Review the Deferred Payment Loan and Deferred Payment Loan Plus limits by household size and property location. - Review the income limits applicable to the Monthly Payment Loan - For Start Up: There are no separate income limits for the Monthly Payment Loan. - For Step Up: Review the Monthly Payment Loan with Step Up limits by household size and property location.

-Prior to Closing:
+• Prior to Closing: